nathantannar4/Safety-Beacon/README.md

 ### Features

-We define the CARETAKER as the user responsible for managing one or more PATIENT's, the user with Alzhimer's.
+We define the CARETAKER as the user responsible for managing one or more PATIENT's, the user with Alzheimer’s.

 The CARETAKER can access: